braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle_for_currents.md

 For each feed, under __Act as Platform__ select the matching platform from the list.
 If you do not see an option to select an __act-as__ feed, the data will be treated as unbound, but can still be forwarded to data warehourse outputs.

-![The first integration dialogue box box, prompting you to provide a configuration name, determine a feed status, and select a platform to act as.][2]{: style="max-width:40%;"}  ![The second integration dialogue box showing the server-to-server key and server-to-server secret.][3]{: style="max-width:37%;"}
+![The first integration dialog box, prompting you to provide a configuration name, determine a feed status, and select a platform to act as.][2]{: style="max-width:40%;"}  ![The second integration dialog box showing the server-to-server key and server-to-server secret.][3]{: style="max-width:37%;"}

 As you create each input, mParticle will provide you with a key and secret.
 Copy these credentials, making sure to note which feed each pair of credentials is for.